Blackjack Strategy: Splitting and Doubling Down Explained

-No matter whether you’re playing blackjack online or in a live casino, the game will inevitably be stacked in the casino’s favour.
+Regardless of whether you’re playing blackjack online or in a land-based casino, the game will inevitably be stacked in the casino’s favour.
 Indeed, if we take all standard variations away from the format, the house edge rests at 8%.

 This, of course, is not ideal – but then Blackjack isn’t your normal casino game.
 An understanding of basic blackjack strategy can dramatically reduce the house edge, so that online blackjack casinos may become just that little bit more likely to pay out.

-Card counting can decrease the house edge to 0.28%, but since in live casino Blackjack you’ll probably be thrown out and computer regulated machines make it difficult to do when playing Blackjack online, it’s best to learn some of the simpler, more transparent tactical moves that can seriously benefit you and your chip stack.
+Card counting can decrease the house edge to 0.28%, but in land-based casino Blackjack this behaviour will get you thrown out while computer software in the online world makes counting really hard to do.
+So, it is best to learn some of the simpler, more transparent tactical moves that can seriously benefit you and your chip stack.

 First off, ‘splitting’.
 You are offered the chance to split your two hole cards if they are a pair.
 This occurs immediately after you are dealt them, and is not a decision that can be taken later.
 If you choose to split your pair, your cards will be split into two standard hands as you match the original bet with a second wager.
-As a result, you now have the chance to double your winnings – and your losses.
+As a result, you now have the chance to double your winnings – or your losses if it does not work out.

-While splitting raises the stakes and always provides a little more excitement, you must learn when basic strategy suggests it is advisable and when it is not.
+While splitting raises the stakes and always provides a little more excitement, you must learn when it is advisable and when it is not.
 It is always best to split in live blackjack and online blackjack if you have a pair of aces or a pair of eights.

 Because there are more 10-value cards than any other card in the deck (16 in total), there is a good statistical chance of hitting at least one 21 when splitting aces.
 Also, two separate hands of eight are much easier to play with than one hand of 16, which will very rarely win.